A Shiny Application for Inspecting Structural Topic Models

 You can also download the latest development version of the app by running devtools::install_github('cschwem2er/stminsights').

-For Windows users installing from github requires proper setup of Rtools.
+For Windows users installing from Github requires proper setup of Rtools.

 How to Use